 Erasmus Mundus Euroculture has been recognised by the European Commission as an Erasmus Mundus Programme of Excellence.

 Euroculture graduates have gone on to careers in cultural management, government, research, journalism, policy-making, international business, non-governmental organisations (NGOs), and the European institutions; as well as to PhD level study in many fields in the humanities and social sciences.
 Courses are conducted in English, with students from across Europe and around the world.

-During the third semester you will begin work on the Master's thesis, for the equivalent of 5 credits.
+During the third semester all students also begin work on the required Master's thesis, for the equivalent of 5 credits.

-The semester also includes Eurocompetence III, 5 credits, which consists of preparing and writing a research application or professional project application (depending on the track chosen in the third semester).
+Eurocompetence III which consists of preparing and writing a research application or professional project application (depending on the track chosen in the third semester).

 Euroculture graduates have gone on to careers in cultural management, government, research, journalism, policy-making, international business, non-governmental organisations (NGOs), and the European institutions; as well as to PhD level study in many fields in the humanities and social sciences.

 There is a growing need for professionals able to understand cultural exchanges and conflicts.
 This is highlighted by the prominent role played by cultural issues in debates on virtually every aspect of European political, social, and economic life, all in the context of the complex economic and cultural processes we call globalisation.

 Euroculture will prepare you to answer the demand that exists today for sensitive and well-informed professionals to address these issues in fields such as: